kintone-labs/kintone-ui-component/docs/document_en/docs/components/desktop/notification.md

 ### Method

-This is a list of available methods.
+Here is a list of available methods:

 #### open()
-Show notifications
+Show the Notification

 ##### Parameter
 none